Iacopo454/Iacopo-Recipes/README.md

 The website will be simple to use, from registering to adding a new recipe to the database.
 The website can be very helpful and inspirational to many different category of people, especially who struggle to find the time to prepare and cook complicated meals due to working reasons.
 The project is designed to be compatible with all devices, from computer to mobile and Highpads.

-## User Stories

-I want the website to be easy to be used and looking good, so the user as I have already done, will be able to add a photo with the description of their recipe.
-The recipe are easy to search using the search bar and the user can also easily register and log in clicking on the relevant page from the top nav-bar.
-I have register using a random username and password and test it the functionality to add new recipe myself.

-## Strategy

-The primary goal is to provide a searchable database of recipes for website users, which is visually appealing, and easy to use.

-## Scope

-The website is simple and clean in desing, it consists of an Homepage with information about the website and a Main Image, and a simple top Nav-bar to navigate through the website pages and functionalities.
-I have searched similar websites and got influenced by them, please see below for credit.

 ## Structure of the website